Danmoreng/llm-pen/README.md

 npm run build
 ```

+## Supported LLM Backends

+LLM-Pen supports four different LLM backends:

+1. **OpenAI**: Use any OpenAI model by providing your API key
+2. **Ollama**: Use locally hosted models via Ollama (requires Ollama installation)
+3. **Google Gemini**: Use Google's Gemini models by providing your API key
+4. **llama.cpp**: Use locally hosted llama.cpp models (requires llama.cpp server installation)

+### Backend Setup Instructions

+#### OpenAI
+- Select "OpenAI" from the service dropdown
+- Enter your OpenAI API key when prompted
+- Select the model you want to use (e.g., gpt-4, gpt-3.5-turbo)

+#### Ollama
+- Install and run Ollama locally (https://ollama.com/)
+- Select "Local (Ollama)" from the service dropdown
+- Select the model you want to use from the available models list
+- Note: Ollama must be configured to allow CORS for web access

+#### Google Gemini
+- Select "Google Gemini" from the service dropdown
+- Enter your Google Gemini API key when prompted
+- Select the model you want to use from the available models list

+#### llama.cpp
+- Install and run llama.cpp server locally (https://github.com/ggerganov/llama.cpp)
+- Select "llama.cpp" from the service dropdown
+- Select the model you want to use from the available models list
+- Note: The llama.cpp server must be running on localhost:8080

 ## Usage

-- **OpenAI Model**: Interact with an OpenAI language model via the browser.
-- **Local Model (Ollama)**: Run the model locally if you have Ollama installed and configured.
+- **Multiple LLM Backends**: Switch between OpenAI, Ollama, Google Gemini, and llama.cpp models using the service selector.
+- **Enhanced Code Editing**: The AI can now perform more precise code modifications using the enhanced functions:
+  - Replace entire sections of code
+  - Update specific parts of code
+  - Insert new code at specific positions
+  - Delete unwanted code blocks

 ### Disclaimer
-- **OpenAI API Key**: If you choose to use the OpenAI model, you will need to provide your own OpenAI API key.
-This is not provided by the application.
+- **API Keys**: If you choose to use OpenAI or Google Gemini models, you will need to provide your own API keys.
+These are not provided by the application.
-- **Ollama Configuration**: If you're using the application with the Ollama model from the live GitHub Pages version, ensure that **Ollama is configured to allow CORS (Cross-Origin Resource Sharing)** to enable proper communication between the browser and your local Ollama instance.
+- **Local Model Configuration**: If you're using the application with Ollama or llama.cpp models from the live GitHub Pages version, ensure that the respective servers are configured to allow CORS (Cross-Origin Resource Sharing) to enable proper communication between the browser and your local instances.

+## Enhanced Code Editing Functions

+LLM-Pen now includes enhanced code editing functions that allow the AI to perform more precise modifications to your code:

+1. **replaceCode(section, newCode)**: Replaces the entire content of the specified section (HTML, CSS, or JavaScript).
+2. **updateCodePart(section, target, newContent)**: Finds the specified target string in the section and replaces it with the provided newContent.
+3. **insertCodeAtPosition(section, lineNumber, newCode)**: Inserts new code at a specific line number in the specified section.
+4. **deleteCodeBlock(section, startLine, endLine)**: Deletes a block of code from the specified section between two line numbers.

+These functions enable more precise control over code modifications, allowing the AI to make targeted changes without affecting other parts of your code.

 ## Example using GPT4o